-During my each of my overweight “seasons”, I literally despised myself.
+During each of my overweight “seasons”, I literally despised myself.
 I wanted to hide, to be unseen.
-My confidence plummented.
+My confidence plummeted.
 Yet even during the times I’ve been at my ideal weight, I still grumbled about cellulite and imperfections.
 I still wanted to lose more.

 No matter how much I lost, it was never enough.
 I never felt like I was enough.[mailerlite_form form_id=17]

 Realizing That I Am Enough

 For the longest time, this was my normal, measuring my self-worth by my weight.
 Until recently, when my nine-year-old daughter shed a light on my unhealthy thinking.
 One night while I was preparing dinner, she announced she wanted to go on a diet.
 Her words stopped me in my tracks.

 My nine-year-old on a diet?
 That’s crazy.
 She’s not overweight.
 Not only that but at each annual check-up, she’s always been in the 40th percentile of height and weight.
 So when I heard her say she wanted to diet, I was alarmed.
 I was blindsided and stunned.
 What makes a healthy, lean, nine-year-old feel like they need to go on a diet?
 How did this happen?